Flickerdeck

 darkfantasy

-A 78-card tarot deck featuring vibrant, nightmarish imagery that blends cultural, historical, and linguistic elements.
-Created by cartoonist and illustrator Matthew Clark, it aims to explore the borderline between reality and insanity.
+The Nascosto Tarot is a 78-card deck featuring vibrant, nightmarish imagery that blends cultural, historical, and linguistic elements.
+Created by cartoonist and illustrator Matthew Clark, the deck explores themes on the border of reality and insanity.

 About This Deck

-The Nascosto Tarot, meaning "hidden" in Italian, is a full 78-card tarot deck conceptualized by Matthew Clark, also known as Maeca Art.
-The deck is designed to present a world of "vibrant nightmarish imagery" that draws on diverse cultural, historical, and linguistic influences.
-Clark's artistic interest lies in the intersection of reality and insanity, a theme he intended to weave throughout the deck's symbolism and visual narrative.
+The Nascosto Tarot, meaning "hidden" in Italian, is a full 78-card deck designed by Matthew Clark, also known as Maeca Art.
+The deck aims to present a unique visual experience through its "vibrant nightmarish imagery," which draws inspiration from various cultural, historical, and linguistic sources.
+Clark's artistic interest lies in the intersection of reality and insanity, a theme that is central to the deck's aesthetic and conceptual framework.

 Key Features